leirbag95/how-tos-9-10-vrf-jump-start/README.md

   - Requests randomness from Gelato VRF.
   - Handles the fulfillment of randomness.

-## Gelato VRF (Chainlink Compatible): `SimpleVRFChainlinkCompatible`

-- **Description**: Contract for using Gelato VRF with Chainlink VRF.
-- **Features**:
-  - Requests randomness from Gelato VRF.
-  - Handles the fulfillment of randomness.
-  - Converts Chainlink VRF response to Gelato VRF response.

-> [!IMPORTANT]
-> Make sure that the `vrfCoordinator` address can be set after the contract has been deployed.
-This can be done by making the vrfCoordinator non-immutable as follows:
-> `address public vrfCoordinator;`
-> Ensure you've configured the deployed adapter from the task as the `vrfCoordinator`.

 # Create a Gelato VRF Task

 To create a Gelato VRF Task, please refer to the documentation [here](https://docs.gelato.network/web3-services/vrf/quick-start/deploying-your-vrf-instance).

-To create a Gelato VRF Task with Chainlink compatibility, please refer to the documentation [here](https://docs.gelato.network/web3-services/vrf/migrating-from-chainlink-vrf).

 ## Monitor Execution